 - Doctor as teacher

 In the fall of 1992, the university began plans for the development of a curriculum that would emphasize the holistic spirit of the classical teachings of Oriental medicine.
 Permission to offer a Master of Science in Oriental Medicine (MSOM) degree was granted in June of 1998, and the first MSOM class was graduated that month.
-Permission to offer the Master of Acupuncture degree was granted in 2008, and the first class started in fall 2008.
+Permission to offer a Master of Acupuncture degree was granted in 2008, and the first class started in fall 2008.

 During its earlier years, NUNM went through several location changes in the Northwest until the late 1970s, when Portland was selected as the university’s permanent home.
 The first physical location owned by the university was the Market Street campus in southeast Portland, housing both clinical and academic education.

 NUNM’s faculty include some of the nation’s most respected authors and spokespersons in the fields of naturopathic and classical Chinese medicine.
+NUNM consistently appears in peer-reviewed journals, other notable publications, and at national and international conferences.

-The university is alma mater to over 2,300 alumni who practice in nearly every state and Canadian province as well as in many foreign countries.
+The university is alma mater to over 2,300 alumni who practice in nearly every state and Canadian province, as well as in many foreign countries.
 Over 50 percent of the licensed naturopathic physicians practicing in the United States are graduates of NUNM.